StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 The sample files can be used with the command line options of some of the unit tests.

 # Modules
-TOMES Tool consists of two high level modules:

-1. tagger.py
-	* This creates a "tagged" version of a source EAXS file.
-2. entities.py
-	* This creates a Stanford CoreNLP compliant version of NER patterns from a source Microsoft Excel file.

-Both modules can be used as native Python classes or as command line scripts.
+TOMES Tool consists of single-purpose high level module, *tagger.py*.
+This creates a "tagged" version of a source EAXS file.
+It can be used as native Python class or as command line script.

-## Using modules with Python
+## Using tagger.py with Python
-To get started, import a module and run help():
+To get started, import the module and run help():

 	Python 3.6.0 (v3.6.0:41df79263a11, Dec 23 2016, 08:06:12) [MSC v.1900 64 bit (AM
 	D64)] on win32
 	Type "help", "copyright", "credits" or "license" for more information.
 	>>> from tomes_tool import tagger
 	>>> help(tagger)
-	>>> from tomes_tool import entities
-	>>> help(entities)

 ## Using tagger.py from the command line